jrp6/mimu/README.md

   * Delete any video from the playlist,
   * Play, and
   * Pause
-* /playlist/:id removes :id from the playlist, when DELETEd
+* /playlist/:id removes :id from the playlist when DELETEd
 * /play-pause, depending on method:
   * GET: "playing" if playing, "paused" if paused
   * POST: start playing if "play", pause if "pause"